robatwilliams/hills-api/README.md

 The data comes from the <abbr title="Database of British and Irish Hills">DoBIH</abbr> database and is used [under license](#license).
 If you use it, consider donating to the [DoBIH fund](http://www.hills-database.co.uk/downloads.html).

+## Features

+⛰️ Major hills and mountains of Britain and Ireland

+📝 Key data [fields](docs/fields-hills-database.md) from the hills database

+🔍 Filter and sort on some fields

+👪 Query related hills in the same query

+🚚 Paginate large result sets

+🗜️ Compressed HTTP responses for speed and efficiency

+👐 Free to use, no API key

+There is a [list](docs/backlog.md) of possible future features.

 ## Endpoints

 **API endpoint:** https://xxxxxxxxxx.execute-api.eu-west-1.amazonaws.com/prod/graphql